This post was last Updated on September 18, 2020

 The natural beauty of the Nouvelle-Aquitaine region never ceased to surprise us.
 While we were driving towards our next destination, naturist camping Creuse Nature in what might well be called the heart of France we found ourselves in the tranquility of a rural landscape.
 The strong hills in western Aquitaine made place for fields where cows seemed to outnumber people by far.
 A forgotten piece of France where most of the inhabitants still live of their natural resources.

 To us this seemed like the perfect area for those who love to live ecologically responsible and guess what, that’s exactly what we found at Creuse Nature.
-As one of the few naturist campground which are proud owners of the prestigious French eco label Clef Verte
+As one of the few naturist campgrounds which are proud owners of the prestigious French eco-label Clef Verte

 they do everything to provide you with the most comfortable stay while keeping your ecological footprint to the bare minimum.